[Update] Phil Spencer Allegedly Misrepresented Perfect Dark As Fully Playable, Trailer Shown Was A Vertical Slice

 Microsoft Gaming CEO Phil Spencer allegedly misrepresented the state of development of The Initiative and Crystal Dynamics’ Perfect Dark, calling it fully playable, despite the trailer shown using a vertical slice.

-Imran Khan, Senior Writer of Game Dev & Tech at VentureBeat, took to the gaming enthusiast Reset Era forums to share that what he had heard about Perfect Dark and its state of development from sources familiar with the matter.
+Original Story: Imran Khan, Senior Writer of Game Dev and Tech at VentureBeat, took to the gaming enthusiast Reset Era forums to share that what he had heard about Perfect Dark and its state of development from sources familiar with the matter.
 According to him, the game’s public showing last year was largely “bunk”.
 In contrast, Microsoft Gaming CEO Phil Spencer had claimed (via IGN interview @ 2:30) after 2024’s Xbox Games Showcase that the Perfect Dark trailer shown during the event was “all playable like all in-game.”

 Perfect dark phil spencer